Digermyne: Addition reaction of alcohols and water: multiple-bond character of digermynes

 BbtGeGeBbt has been proven to be able to undergo addition reaction with alcohols such as methanol and water to generate 1,1-dimethoxydigermane and 1,1-dihydroxydigermane, respectively, which demonstrate the multiple-bond character of digermynes.

 Coordination reaction

-Noticing that the au(π) bonding orbital in digermynes has the ability to act as the π-electron donor, Ar1GeGeAr1 can react with AgSbF6 to form [AgAr1GeGeAr1]+SbF6− at -40 °C. [AgAr1GeGeAr1]+ has a C2 axis through the silver atom which is perpandicular to the CGeGeC plain and the midpoint of the Ge-Ge bond.
+Noticing that the au(π) bonding orbital in digermynes has the ability to act as the π-electron donor, Ar1GeGeAr1 can react with AgSbF6 to form [AgAr1GeGeAr1]+SbF6− at -40 °C. [AgAr1GeGeAr1]+ has a C2 axis through the silver atom which is perpendicular to the CGeGeC plain and the midpoint of the Ge-Ge bond.
 The silver atom is coordinated by two Ge atoms and two arenes from Dipp groups of the bulky protecting groups.
 The bond between GeGe moiety and Ag+ is dominated by the interaction between the HOMO of Ar1GeGeAr1 and 5s and 5p orbitals of Ag+, which claims the σ-character of the interaction, while the π-character can be explained by the relative weak interaction of Ag 4dxz orbital with π* orbital (LUMO+1).
 Therefore, it has been suggested that [AgAr1GeGeAr1]+ is a hybrid of π-complex and a metallacyclopropene-like σ-complex.